zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

    where:
    * I is the encoder input

-   * D is the decoder input (after word dropout, in default setting they are all unknown)
+   * D is the decoder input (after word dropout, most are unknown)

    * O is the decoder output with regards to encoder input